 Accounting for 56% of global imports, Europe is the largest importer of cocoa beans worldwide, with key developing countries such as Côte d’Ivoire, Cameroon and Ghana accounting for the bulk.
 The need for EUDR in this industry comes down to unsustainable cocoa plantation expansion as demand for cocoa grows, contributing to illegal logging and land clearance on top of biodiversity loss and soil degradation.

-• Do not produce on land that was deforested after 2020.
+- Do not produce on land that was deforested after 2020.

-• Collect GPS data on the production area.
+- Collect GPS data on the production area.

-• Communicate with business partners and pass on pertinent information.
+- Communicate with business partners and pass on pertinent information.

-• Respect land use and labour rights.
+- Respect land use and labour rights.

-Chief Growth Officer at AgUnity Paul Horsten says that although these measures seem relatively straightforward, many farmers don’t even have access to mobile phones, making data collection difficult, nor do they have direct access to business partners as they often sell to local intermediaries.
+Chief Growth Officer at AgUnity Peter Horsten says that although these measures seem relatively straightforward, many farmers don’t even have access to mobile phones, making data collection difficult, nor do they have direct access to business partners as they often sell to local intermediaries.

 As important as these regulations are in curbing deforestation and limiting environmental infractions in the production and consumption of certain imported and exported goods within the EU, they will more heavily impact certain countries in the cocoa sector than others.
 There is an increased regulatory burden where these regulations are concerned, as well as unforeseen costs and the need for additional resources and industry knowledge.
 And this burden isn’t just for the producing country but for the European buyer, too.